Hashtag activism is a form of online activism that uses hashtags to create awareness and promote social change.

 The hashtag activism movement is the new way to get your voice heard.
-The first step in this process is finding a hashtag that resonates with you and then using it as often as possible, ideally daily.
+The first step is finding a hashtag that resonates with you and then using it as often as possible, ideally daily.

-Hashtag activism provides an outlet for people passionate about a cause but don’t have time or money to donate.
+Hashtag activism provides an outlet for people passionate about a cause but doesn’t have time or money to donate.

 It also promotes discussion on trending topics which can lead to change.
-If you want to take action on something that matters deeply to you without having any prior experience or degree, this might be just what you’re looking for!
+If you want to take action on something that matters deeply to you without prior experience, this might be what you’re looking for.

 In recent years, the power of social media has been increasingly recognized for its ability to mobilize a wide variety of activists.
 One form of activism that is becoming more and more popular is hashtag activism.

-As hashtags gain momentum, they become powerful tools for those who wish to voice their opinions publicly without any journalistic background or expertise in journalism.
-For this reason, it’s essential for people who use these tools responsibly so as not to undermine other journalists’ work by presenting false information or misleading facts about current events.
+For this reason, it’s essential for people who use these tools responsibly to not undermine other journalists’ work by presenting false information or misleading facts about current events.

 Kony2012 was one of the most significant hashtag movements, with over 2 million followers on Twitter alone.
 Hashtags have been used for movements such as #BringBackOurGirls, in which more than 1 million people tweeted about it, spreading awareness across the world.